KanagawaMarcos/bookmarker/README.md

 # Bookmarker
 A simple bookmarker using vanilla javascript.
+It's real porpuse was to learn how to use local storage from JavaScript, not really a big deal.

 ### How to use
 Open the **index.html** with any major web browser and you are ready to go.